Monday - Friday

-The Assessor's Office will be accepting Veterans and renewal applications for the Enhanced STAR between September 1 and March 1.
+The Assessor's Office will be accepting Veterans, New Enhanced (these are people who are turning 65 and currently have a Basic) and renewal applications for the Enhanced STAR between September 1 and March 1.
 Enhanced STAR renewal requires prior year income statements or income tax (if you file).

-All other exemptions, including Aged, Disability, etc. that require the most current income will be accepted only between January 15 and March 1.
+All other exemptions, including Low Income Senior, Disability, etc. that require the most current income will be accepted only between January 15 and March 1.

 All new homeowners must apply directly to New York State Tax and Finance for the STAR.
 For more information and registration, please click on the following link.